Sebastian Summo Elias

 B.S.
 Wildlife Ecology and Conservation; University of Florida, 2022

-Research Overview: My thesis research is based on conducting surveys for the state-threatened Western Ribbonsnake (Thamnophis proximus) in eastern New Mexico in order to validate a habitat suitability model for the species created by the New Mexico Department of Game and Fish.
-While doing these surveys, additional data will be collected on the snakes to identify population trends, answer ecological questions, and better understand threats facing this species across the region.
+Research Overview: My thesis research focused on conducting surveys for the state-threatened Western Ribbonsnake (Thamnophis proximus) across eastern New Mexico in order to validate a habitat suitability model for the species created by the New Mexico Department of Game and Fish and to generate current distribution and ecological data on this species.
+These data will help identify population trends, answer life history and natural history questions, and better understand the threats that this species faces across the region.
 I am also working on a project mapping core and peripheral populations of the parthenogenic New Mexico Whiptail (Aspidoscelis neomexicanus) across its range in the southwestern USA.

 Publications: